-This trend has led more people to purchase health insurance coverage for their pets, not only to reduce vet fees, but also to ensure they get the best veterinary care possible.
+This trend has led more people to purchase health insurance coverage for their pets, not only to reduce vet costs, but also to ensure they get the best veterinary care possible.
 In fact, more than two million pets had health insurance coverage in the United States and Canada by the end of 2017… and that number has grown in the past few years.

 But this has also brought to light an all-too-familiar issue — one that is also central to the topic of human healthcare — the challenge of obtaining insurance with a pre-existing condition.